apache/zeppelin/docs/security/notebook_authorization.md

 ---
 layout: page
-title: "Notebook Authorization"
+title: "Notebook Authorization in Apache Zeppelin"
-description: "Notebook Authorization"
+description: "This page will guide you how you can set the permission for Zeppelin notebooks.
+This document assumes that Apache Shiro authentication was set up."
 group: security
 ---
 <!--